jomarcardoso/design-system-model/README.md

 The necessity of this approach arises when some of these arguments show up:

-- All stacks have to come together to identify all limitations.
 - The stack of definition is not happy cutting features off.
 - There will be more technologies implementing that feature further.
 - The aim technologies are evolving fast, and frequent revisits to the feature planning are needed.